LucieCastella2/ADA-Data-Story/index.md

 The Me Too movement started to spread in 2017 after the sexual abuse allegations against Harvey Weinstein.
 This movement led to a raise of women’s voices everywhere.
 The goal of this project is to track the evolution of the presence of women’s voices in the media following the Me Too movement, to see if a major feminist movement like this one has led to an increase in the number of women quoted.
 We can then see if women are underrepresented in the medias and if they are only quoted on certain subjects.
 We can also include the ethnicity and the age of the women that the medias highlight to find which social backgrounds are best represented.

 Are women more quoted in the media since the Me Too movement in 2017 ?
 Are they only quoted on certain subjects (eg. Feminism) ?
 Women of which social backgrounds, ethnicity and age are best represented in the media ?
+Does the MeToo movement increased women's voice in the media for topics that are not directly related the MeToo movement and feminism ?

 ## Welcome to GitHub Pages